-Whether you’ve done a formal budget or not, what if it’s clear to you that you’re on a financial path that’s unsustainable?
+Whether you’ve created a formal budget or not, what if it’s clear to you that you’re on a financial path that’s unsustainable?
 What should you do?
-Well, you’d better do something, because your financial freedom is at stake.
+Well, you’d better do something, because your financial security is at stake.

 What is Financial Freedom?

 Money is a form of freedom because it provides you with the ability to make choices with respect to things that have a financial cost.
 Financial freedom is measured in dollars, so the more money you have the more financial freedom you have.
 Spending money is an expression of your financial freedom and, paradoxically, each time you do you actually reduce the amount of freedom that you have, because spending money on one thing deprives you of the ability to spend it on something else.

 For example, let’s say that you have $100 that you’re completely free to use; you don’t need it for housing, food, transportation, or any other living expenses.
 In short, you have $100 of pure financial freedom to do with as you wish.
 If you save it you continue to maintain that freedom, and it will even grow over time as your $100 earns interest.
 If, however, you choose to spend it on something then you’re free to do so, but once you make that choice then you’re no longer free to buy anything else.

 The Myth of Unlimited Financial Freedom